Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Introduction

-Previous work on the development of fast gates has either considered micromotion-free systems or assumed that the excitation is synchronized to the RF drive.
-A study by Ratcliffe \textit{et al.}~\cite{Ratcliffe2020} demonstrated that micromotion can improve the speed of two-qubit fast gates.
-This enhancement is achieved by locking laser pulses to a specific phase of the RF drive, with a larger micromotion modulation leading to a greater potential benefit.
-While all fast gate implementations will require precise control over the timing of pulses relative to the RF drive, this phase-locking also places the strong constraint that the RF frequency must be a multiple of the laser repetition rate.
-Furthermore, this restriction ignores all gate solutions that leverage the full temporal structure of the RF drive, which opens a many new degrees of freedom.
+The purpose of this work is to explore how micromotion can be exploited in the design of high-fidelity SDK-based fast gates utilizing the radial modes of a trapped-ion crystal.
+A study by Ratcliffe \textit{et al.}~\cite{Ratcliffe2020} demonstrated the existence of regimes where micromotion can improve the speed of two-qubit fast gates by locking laser pulses to a specific phase of the RF drive, with larger micromotion amplitudes leading to greater potential benefit.
+However, this phase-locking also places the strong constraint that the RF frequency must be a multiple of the laser repetition rate.
+Furthermore, this restriction ignores all gate solutions that leverage the full temporal structure of the RF drive, which opens up many new control degrees of freedom.

-This work extends the findings of Ratcliffe \textit{et al.}~\cite{Ratcliffe2020} in a two-ion chain.
-We lift the constraint that locks the phase of the pulses to the RF drive, which enables more experimentally feasible parameter regimes.
-We further expand previous results by employing a more flexible optimisation method, the Generalised Pulse Group (GPG) scheme~\cite{Gale2020}, which we extend to incorporate the full temporal structure of the RF drive.
-Our results demonstrate that high-fidelity entangling gate solutions can be found with operation times faster than a radial trapping period, across a wide range of micromotion environments.
-We demonstrate that regimes exist where larger amplitude micromotion improves both gate speed and fidelity, which we analyse in terms of the deviation from the secular (micromotion-free) limit.
-We further investigate the experimental feasibility and susceptibility of micromotion-enabled fast gates to various error sources.
-We find that fidelities exceeding $0.9$ may be achieved using previously demonstrated SDK fidelities, and that gate errors approaching $10^{-5}$ are possible with high-fidelity SDKs.
-Our results establish the viability of achieving MHz-rate multi-qubit quantum logic utilizing the radial modes of a linear Paul trap configuration.
+This work extends the findings of Ratcliffe \textit{et al.}~\cite{Ratcliffe2020} to a phase-unlocked regime, where SDKs are no longer constrained to arrive at a fixed point in the RF cycle.
+Using numerical optimization over high-dimensional pulse sequences~\cite{Gale2020}, we identify high-fidelity entangling gate solutions with operation times comparable to and faster than a single radial trapping period across a wide range of micromotion environments.
+We find that larger amplitude micromotion can improve both gate speed and fidelity; the latter by up to two orders of magnitude.
+We analyse the physical origin of this enhancement in terms of the deviation from the secular (micromotion-free) limit, and study the susceptibility of these gates to experimental error sources, finding that fidelities exceeding $0.9$ may be achieved using previously demonstrated SDK fidelities, and that gate errors approaching $10^{-5}$ are possible with high-fidelity SDKs~\cite{CW_SDK}.
+Our results establish the viability of achieving MHz-rate entangling gates in environments with significant micromotion, such as the radial modes of a Paul trap.